 To your basic chicken soup add:

-very thinly sliced celery (or you could you some bok choy stalks)
+Very thinly sliced celery (or you can use bok choy stalks)

 julienned snow peas

 Very thinly julienned fresh ginger

 Enoki mushrooms (4 or 5 per bowl optional)